EvictionLab/eviction-lab-website/content/eviction-tracking/st-louis-mo.md

 {{% report_intro id="29510" data="/uploads/table.csv" %}}

 While the state of Missouri has not enacted any protections for renters, the 22nd Judicial Circuit (City of St. Louis) did suspend eviction proceedings in mid-March through July 22nd.
 Eviction filings in St. Louis declined precipitously in April, May and June before picking up again in July.
-Since early August, the execution of eviction orders have been suspended until at least January 31.
+Since early August, the execution of eviction orders have been suspended until at least April 5.

 More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).